d3ska/d3ska.github.io/_posts/2021-08-14-custom-assertions-with-assertj.md

 ---

 You may have contact with test that are not too readable, as the communicates when they fail.
-In that case you should take in consideration craeting your own specific assertions and use the domain model vocabulary, which will make them easier to read.
+In that case you should take in consideration creating your own specific assertions and use the domain model vocabulary, which will make them easier to read.
 It's also a way to apply Domain Driven Design ubiquitous language in tests.

 **Implementation**